euliaP/tomato_prices/README.md

 This repository is currently active and being developed to practise an iterative approach to software quality and automation.

+## API Documentation

+Interactive OpenAPI documentation for this project is hosted via Swagger UI.
+The specifications and test the endpoints here: [Tomato Prices API Docs](https://<your-username>.github.io/<your-repo-name>/)

 ## 🏗️ Architecture & Current State

 The foundation of the application is currently deployed and containerized.